Configuring the JDBC Driver¶

 Configuring JDBC logging¶

-Starting with version 3.0.4, the JDBC driver supports two logging frameworks:
+Starting with version 3.0.4, the JDBC driver supports the following logging frameworks:

 Java core logging facilities (Java.util.logging